vorostamas/smarthome/docs/camera.md

 ```
 before you move on, make sure you change the ip address, port, username and password of your MQTT server in the above code.

 Copy the contents above and place in a file `motion_on_mqtt.py` and place that file in `/home/pi` folder.
-Since the `motion` program runs inder `motion` user, you need to give permissions to that file for `motion` user.
+Since the `motion` program runs under `motion` user, you need to give permissions to that file for `motion` user.
 You can do so by running:

 ```
 sudo chown motion:motion /home/pi/motion_on_mqtt.py